PJM Interconnection: Generation types

-PJM seriously lags the rest of the country in adding renewable energy.
-According to the Energy Information Administration (EIA), in 2021 nationwide 12% of US electric energy was produced by wind and solar.
-Even a year later in 2022, PJM produced only 4.7% by wind and solar, as seen in the table above, although the PJM Independent Market Monitor reported wind and solar accounted for 6.8% of PJM energy in 2022,. which still lags the rest of the country significantly..
+PJM lags the rest of the country in adding renewable energy.
+According to the Energy Information Administration (EIA), in 2021, 12% of US electric energy was produced by wind and solar.
+In comparison, PJM produced only 4.7% by wind and solar in 2022, as seen in the table above, although the PJM Independent Market Monitor reported that wind and solar accounted for 6.8% of PJM energy in 2022.
+Also in 2022, PJM was the only RTO which connected more fossil fuel generation than renewables.